 - Undigested seeds or pellets in the feces

 Parrots can also shed the organisms in the droppings.
-Therefore, the parrot’s droppings must be regularly cleaned from the cage to prevent the infection from getting back into the body.
+Therefore, the parrot’s droppings must be cleaned from the cage to prevent the infection from getting back into the body.

 Thrush is a common environmental fungus that’s caused by the Candida albicans yeast.
 It’s usually found in small numbers in a parrot’s digestive tract.
 Symptoms include: